DronetDevDesign/horiseon-innovative-marketing/README.md

 # horiseon-site

 ## Purpose
-A website that offers Marketing to the world without boundaries.
+Horiseon - A website that offers successful marketing solutions to the world

 ## Built With
 * HTML